I Love India

 • Always prefer buying fresh, organically-grown shiitake mushrooms, as compared to the stored or preserved ones.

-• Look for healthy-looking mushrooms that are dry, plump and green.
+• Look for healthy-looking shiitake mushrooms that are dry, plump and green.
 Avoid buying wrinkled and wet mushrooms.
+Look for mushrooms that are dense, have small stems and soft caps.

-• Mushrooms are highly porous, so if they are exposed to too much water, they might turn soggy.
-Try cleaning them with a damp cloth or with mushroom brush.
+• Shiitake mushrooms are highly porous, so if they are exposed to too much water, they might turn soggy.
+Try cleaning them with a damp cloth or with mushroom brush, rather than washing them.

-• Always store fresh mushrooms in a paper bag and keep them in the refrigerator, where they will remain fresh for a week.
+• Shiitake mushrooms need water to keep them moist and proper air circulation to remain fresh.
+Always store fresh mushrooms in a partially closed paper bag and keep them in the refrigerator, where they will remain fresh for a week.

-• If you have bought dried mushrooms, keep them in tight containers, in a cool, dry, dark place.
-This way they will remain fresh from six months to one year.
+• If you have bought dried shiitake mushrooms, keep them in tight containers, in a cool, dry, dark place.
+This way, they will remain fresh from six months to one year.